 Family Systems Therapy

-Many psychological issues begin early in life and stem from relationships within the family of origin, or the family one grows up in, even though these issues often surface later on in life.
-Families in conflict, as well as couples and individuals with issues and concerns related to their families of origin, can benefit from family systems therapy.
-This treatment approach can be helpful for such mental health conditions as depression, bipolar disorder, anxiety, personality disorders, addiction, and food-related disorders.
-Family systems therapy has also been shown to help individuals and family members better control and cope with physical disabilities and disorders.
+Many psychological difficulties begin early in life and stem from relationships within the family of origin, or the family one grows up in, even though these problems often surface later in life.
+Families in conflict, as well as couples and individuals with concerns related to their families of origin, can benefit from family systems therapy.

 During family systems therapy, the family works individually and together to resolve a problem that directly affects one or more family members.
 Each family member has the opportunity to express their thoughts and feelings about how they are affected.
 Together, the family works to help the individual in distress and to help relieve the strain on the family.
 Family members explore their individual roles within the family, learn how to switch roles, if necessary, and learn ways to support and help each other with the goal of restoring family relationships and rebuilding a healthy family system.

 Look for a licensed, experienced mental health professional with a background and understanding of family systems and dysfunctional family patterns, such as power struggles and communication problems.
-In addition to finding someone with the appropriate educational background and relevant experience, look for a therapist with whom you and your family feel comfortable working on personal and family issues.
+In addition to finding someone with the appropriate educational background and relevant experience, look for a therapist with whom you and your family feel comfortable working.